hyrodium/ElasticSurfaceEmbedding.jl/README.md

 ![](docs/src/img/overview.png)

-The main part of this project is how to determine a planer shape from a strip on curved surface.
+The main part of this project is how to determine a planer shape from a strip on the target curved surface.
 In mathematics, this mapping is called "embedding".
 We determined the embedding by minimizing its elastic strain energy.
 This is the meaning of "Elastic Surface Embedding".